whoAbhishekSah/whoAbhishekSah.github.io/content/blog/core-values-of-core-engineering/index.md

 You won’t always write perfect code.
 No one writes perfect code.
 You will create technical debt and you cannot escape it.
 You take the decision that is best for the team and product.
 As an engineer, you have to decide what technical debts you can afford as a team.
 Some times you have to do the dirty work(e.g. not refactoring that code smell that you spotted) but you have to know how to repay as a team.
 By being a good team member is not only about being punctual or just doing your work.
 It is more than that.
 You should know what mistakes can you make and what mistakes you can afford.
 You need to be good at striking a balance between quality and delivering value.

 All of this can be cultivated when you have a belief in the processes that your team follows.

 Complex systems are such systems where output is not proportional to the input.
-Software development is a complex system.
+Software is a complex system.
 The success of your product does not depend proportionally on the number of features you deliver.
 All of these above themes that I discussed above, help you chunk down the problem in smaller manageable batch sizes.
 In the hope that you deliver one feature correct and hopefully you will deliver the product right.
 These aspects help you make the correct software the correct way.

 Thanks for reading.
 Feel free to connect with me on [Twitter](https://twitter.com/whoAbhishekSah) for any conversations on this.